geosada/Notes/_posts/2024-05-25-action-matching.md

 title: "[Paper reading] Action Matching: Learning Stochastic Dynamics from Samples"
 ---

 Learning dynamical systems from data is a central problem across physics, biology, and machine learning.
-The recent paper **"Action Matching: Learning Stochastic Dynamics from Samples"** (Neklyudov et al., 2023) proposes a method to recover time-evolving dynamics from static snapshots.
+The paper **"Action Matching: Learning Stochastic Dynamics from Samples"** (Neklyudov et al., 2023) proposes a method to recover time-evolving dynamics from static snapshots.
 Unlike traditional approaches requiring full trajectories, Action Matching (AM) operates on independently drawn samples from time-indexed distributions $\{p_t(x)\}_{t\in[0,1]}$.
 This opens the door to learning in domains where time series data is unavailable, such as single-cell biology or diffusion models.

 ## Problem Setup and Core Idea